 The GSL is bridging disciplinary divides to better understand today's public health institutions and advise governments around the world on how to design those capable of addressing tomorrow's challenges.

 Steven J. Hoffman is the Director of the Global Strategy Lab, a Professor of Global Health, Law, and Political Science at York University, and the Scientific Director of the Canadian Institutes of Health Research's Institute of Population & Public Health.
 He holds courtesy appointments as a Professor of Clinical Epidemiology & Biostatistics (Part-Time) at McMaster University and Adjunct Professor of Global Health & Population at Harvard University.
 He is an international lawyer licensed in both Ontario and New York who specializes in global health law, global governance and institutional design.

-Updated information on all members of the GSL team can be found at globalstrategylab.org/our-people
+Updated information on all members of the GSL team can be found at globalstrategylab.org/team/investigators

 For more information about the Global Strategy Lab, visit globalstrategylab.org.